Fishdom

-Fishdom is a puzzle game developed by Playrix for Microsoft Windows, Mac OS, Nintendo DS, Nintendo DSi, Nintendo 3DS, Android, iOS, and iPadOS.
-The game was launched 18 June 2008.
+Fishdom is a puzzle game developed by Playrix for Microsoft Windows, Mac OS, Nintendo DS, Nintendo 3DS, Android, iOS, and iPadOS.
+The game was originally launched on 19 June 2008.

 Gameplay

 The object of the game is to solve puzzles and earn coins to set up and decorate a virtual aquarium.
 Using in-game currency the player is able to purchase different species of fish, decorations, and "comfort" items to make the environment more pleasant for pet fishes.
 Filling all of the three meter gauges measuring the progress will unlock one of the trophies: bronze, silver, or gold.
 Adorned and themed tanks can be used as a smartphone screensaver.

 Levels are based on a standard for "match three" mechanics: the player swaps two adjacent gems to make matches of three or more.
-Each of the rounds takes place on a different grid and poses a challenge earning every golden tile by matching gems over them at least once.
-Some of the tiles are locked and have a different color; to unlock them the player should match gems over a couple of times.
+Each of the rounds takes place on a different grid and poses a challenge to earn golden tiles by matching gems at least once over each one.
+Some of the tiles are locked and have a different color; to unlock them the player must match gems consecutively over multiple turns.
 When three or more objects are matched simultaneously, one of the bonuses appears: firecrackers, depth bombs, dynamite charges, or lightning.
-The puzzle board should be cleared before the player runs out of moves otherwise the player has to do the level again in order to progress to the next level.
-The platform also provides mini-games, holiday-themed upgrades, pearl tournament challenges, and 3D-simulation of a scuba mask which allows the user to dive into the deep sea.
-By 2019, Playrix changed the gaming concept to "freemium", in which various currencies such as diamonds can also be purchased in the app.
+The puzzle board must be cleared before the player runs out of moves, otherwise the level must be repeated in order to progress further.
+The platform also provides mini-games, holiday-themed upgrades, pearl tournament challenges, and a 3D-simulation of a scuba mask which allows the user to dive into the deep sea.
+By 2019, Playrix changed the gaming model to "freemium", in which various currencies such as diamonds can also be purchased in the app.